tkurtbond/tkurtbond.github.io/posts/2022/06/05/the-criticisms-of-pascal-in-why-pascal-is-not-my-favorite-programming-language-applied-to-oberon.rst

    programs and makes the use of libraries impossible.

    Not a problem any more.
 All the Oberon languages use modules, introduced in Modula.
-Arguably, this is much superior to C’s model of separate compilation and using header files to ensure consistent function declarations are consistent across files.
+Arguably, this is much superior to C’s model of separate compilation and using header files to ensure function and external variable declarations are consistent across files.

 5. The order of logical expression evaluation cannot be controlled, which leads to convoluted code and extraneous variables.